 - Pursue excellence in all our endeavors, with careful planning, flexibility, and an openness to new ideas that further our mission;

 Mohonk Preserve abides by the Principles for Good Governance and Ethical Practice developed by the Panel on the Non Profit Sector with encouragement from the U.S. Congress.
 We follow the Land Trust Alliance’s national Standards and Practices to operate in an ethical, legal, and technically sound manner and ensure the long-term protection of land in the public interest.

 Legal Compliance and Public Disclosure

 The Preserve complies with all applicable local, state, and federal laws and regulations and meets its obligation for public disclosure through a Conflict of Interest and Confidentiality Policy, a Whistleblower Policy, and other such measures.
 An Employee Handbook and Board of Directors Manual guide our practices and standards of conduct.
 The Preserve retains professional legal counsel and seeks legal advice when appropriate.
 You can view the Preserve’s latest annual financial statements and Certificate of Incorporation.

 The Preserve’s Board of Directors oversees the organization through standing committees on all program areas and on governance, personnel, finance, and auditing.
 A Strategic Plan is reviewed and updated at regular intervals.
 We develop workplans and conduct performance reviews of staff annually.
 Objective external data on nonprofits support decisions on compensation and benefits.

 Strong Financial Oversight

 The Preserve conducts its financial affairs in accordance with the Generally Accepted Accounting Principles (GAAP) of the Financial Accounting Standards Board (FASB).
 The Preserve undergoes an independent annual audit.
 An Audit Committee helps determine that the Preserve acts with fiduciary responsibility and the Preserve follows best practices in internal controls and risk management.
 Budgets are developed annually; financial statements are reviewed quarterly to ensure adherence of expenditures to the budget.
 Sound investment policies and procedures guide management of financial assets, and the Preserve has a spending rule of 5 percent of the market value of invested assets.
-For more information, contact the Director of Finance and Administration.
+For more information, contact the Deputy Executive Director, Programs and Operations/Chief Financial Officer.